 Status since 1979 is Rapid increase with a change of 114.0% since monitoring began for this species.

-Status over the last 20 years is Stable with a increase of 16%
+Status over the last 20 years is Rapid decline with a change of -52.8%

-Status over the last 10 years is Stable with a decrease of -47.0%
+Status over the last 10 years is Stable with a change of -43.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.